allisonf612/ZipCode/README.md

 This software downloads the zipcodes that match a given country code (eg, country code = "US").
 Version 2 downloads from each state's file.
 This retrieves data for all 50 states.
 Version 1 only downloads from a file for the whole US which contains only 17 states and 100 postal codes.
 Version 2 has been merged from the branch "downloadByStateAbbr".

 # Features:
+* Version 3
+    * Parallelization offering 2x speedup
+    * Reentrant locks on load and clear ZipcodeService methods to prevent errors from concurrent execution
 * Version 2 (previously, downloadByStateAbbr Branch)
     * US added during BootStrap
     * Load zipcodes for all states